 For the professional seeking a primary bow for orchestral or studio work, a fine pernambuco bow is

-often the best choice.
-For those seeking a sturdier backup bow for outdoor work, for international
+For professionals seeking a bow for outdoor work, for international

-travel, or as a backup bow, a high-end carbon fiber bow can be an excellent choice (the CodaBow GX has
+travel, or as a backup bow, a mid-priced carbon fiber bow can be an excellent choice (the CodaBow GX has

-been the almost invariable pick of professional classical players in our bow trials).
-For professionals
+been the almost invariable pick of professional classical players in our bow trials, for this purpose).

 For Fiddlers - Amateur & Professional